Select a career

 An artistic flare could point you in the direction of visual merchandising, helping to create window and in-store displays.
 Or you could work behind the scenes in stock handling; ensuring products are received in the correct quantities and appropriately stored.

-On the Advanced Apprenticeship, your training will focus on a more specific role to gain greater skills in your preferred specialty.
+On the Advanced Apprenticeship, your training will focus on a more specific role to gain greater skills in your preferred speciality.
 You will handle more responsibility and gain important management skills.

 From organising displays to learning the crucial aspects of management, the skills gained from the Retail Apprenticeship are transferable to all retail companies.
 With a young workforce, the UK’s retail sector is vibrant and offers many opportunities for early career progression.